Complete Golf Store Business Logo

 As you get further from the green (or any area on the same elevation level as the green), you should continue to bump and run.
 When you get a bit further or the terrain is uneven, pitch the ball to avoid any bumps on the path of your ball.

-Following this theme, when you need to get the ball in the air from the fairway or rough you should chip or pitch.
+Following this theme, when you need to get the ball in the air from the fairway or rough, you should chip or pitch.
 If you are close to the green, a chip shot is better.
 As distance increases between you and the green, transition to a pitch shot.

 A golfer trying to get his golf ball out of the sand pit on a golf course

-When your ball is in the sand, it is a different ballgame.
+When your ball is in the sand, it is a different scenario.
 For the most part, you will be chipping out of the sand.
 In these situations, your only goal is that your next stroke is a putt.
 Don’t get fancy, don’t overthink it.
 Get the ball out of the trap.

 The Best Type of Chip Shots for Golfers Based on Skill Level